Program Highlights & Benefits

 How You Learn

-You’ll take classes one at a time in six-week blocks to allow intense study of each concept.
-No face-to-face meetings are required.
+You’ll take courses one at a time in 8 week blocks to allow intense study of concept.
+Practicum and internship experiences designed to be completed in your own school division are embedded throughout the program.
+No face to face meetings are required.

 |ED 501||Research in Education||3|